mjhinek/comp1406/Tutorials/T4/README.md

 ## Submit

-Submit a zip file with your `comp1406t4` folder and your `LList`, `TestLL`, and `RandomNumbers` classes.
+Submit a zip file with your `comp1406t4` folder and your `LList` and `TestLL` classes.
 For full marks, you must complete Problem 1 (Liked Lists) and Problem 2 (ArryList part).
 I recommend you try and complete the rest.
 It will be expected that you can use set, maps and lists (from the JCF).

 ---